SolarMC-Dev/solar-parent/README.md

 * `solar-parent.auto-version-submodules` controls maven-release-plugin's autoVersionSubmodules, true by default.
 * `solar-parent.asm-version` - Sets the ASM version used in several places.
 Important for JDK updates.

+### Requirements

+1. State license in pom and during deployment.
+  * Accepted licenses are Affero GPL v3, Lesser GPL v3, and private/closed-source.
+  * Child poms should declare a `<licenses>` attribute and include the license they use.
+  * During deployment, one of three profiles must be activated: `deploy-affero-gpl3`, `deploy-lesser-gpl3` or `deploy-internal`.
+2. Avoid the use of third-party repositories.
+  * It is recommended to keep the repositories used to Maven Central and the SolarMC repository.
+  * Most child poms should comply with this restriction.
+  * If absolutely necessary, this restriction can be bypassed by configuring `<phase>none</phase>` for the maven-enforcer goal with id `<id>enforce-organization-repositories</id>`.
+3. Deploy via "continuous delivery," such that the build server runs the entire build and verifies success before deploying.
+In most cases the release process should be the responsibility of the automatons.
+  * Usually requires SCM configuration.
+  * This expectation is realized in the configuration of the maven-release-plugin, which is suited for the expected release workflow: configure SCM, run `mvn release:prepare release:clean`, and the build server automatically builds and deploys the release version.
+  * In the rare case that manual deployment is necessary, configure the `preparationGoals` of the maven-release-plugin to "clean verify".
+Then configure SCM and use `mvn release:prepare release:perform`.

 ### Changelog

 1.0.0

 * Updated to JDK 17 by default
+* Require better licensing practice from child poms.
+Added 3 deployment-related profiles for each 3 licenses.
+* Restrict the use of third-party repositories by default.
 * Normalized properties to use `kebab-case`.
-Prior to this release, the properties followed a format using "solar-parent." followed by the property name in lowerCamelCase, for example, `solar-parent.jdkVersion`.
+Prior to this release, the properties used lowerCamelCase after the period, for example, `solar-parent.jdkVersion`.
 * Set the preparationGoals of the maven-release-plugin to a no-op goal.
 This reflects the expectation that releases are performed automatically by a CI server.
-For deployment by hand, it is suggested to reset the preparationGoals setting to "clean verify".
-In most cases the release process should be transferred to the responsibility of the automatons.
 * Updated plugin versions

 0.6.2